ErpNetDocs/tech/modules/my/documents/index.md

 ![pictures](pictures/documents_searchbar.png)

-### Multi-select and export
+### Multi-select actions

 You can select one or more documents and perform batch operations on them.

 Toggling the **Multi select** option from the panel Menu allows you to select multiple documents using checkboxes.

-The Export feature will become available as soon as one document is selected.
-This action exports the documents into an Excel file for external analysis or reporting.
+The **Export** feature will become available as soon as one document is selected.
+This action exports documents into Excel files for external analysis or reporting.

 ![pictures](pictures/documents_export.png)

 ### Sharing

-One or multiple documents can be shared with others using the **Share** button in the ribbon.
+When you select one or more documents, you can share them with others using the **Share** button in the ribbon.

-You can copy a **direct link** for the selected document, or share it to a **[group](https://docs.erp.net/tech/modules/my/groups/index.html)** within your organization's collaborative environment.
+You can copy a **direct link** for your selection, or share it to a **[group](https://docs.erp.net/tech/modules/my/groups/index.html)** within your organization's collaborative environment.

 ![pictures](pictures/documents_share.png)

-The second option requires you to select a group and optionally add a comment.
+The second option requires you to select that group and optionally add a comment.

 ![pictures](pictures/documents_group_share.png)